agenkit/GHost/setup/basic.md

       - auto-configs (Xorg…) work well;
       - guest GPU is available for passthrough. *In this guide, it's the Nvidia dGPU.*

-[^btrfs-root]: Gives us neat features, like easy system rollback/versioning, remote backup, later conversion of a single device to RAID 1, and more.
+[^btrfs-root]: Gives us neat features like easy system rollback/versioning, remote backup, later conversion of a single device to RAID 1, and more.
+Facilitated by tools like `btrbk` or Timeshift.

 [^secrets]: This guide doesn't have general opinions about which solution best fits **you**, as security depends on threat profile; but most people should use **something** fitting their personal needs.
 Here are a few suggestions I'm using concurrently for different purposes.
       - [Proton Pass](https://proton.me/pass) as part of a [secure suite of services](https://proton.me/) including email with domain, VPN, cloud storage, doc writing, password management; and combined features such as uniquely generated email addresses per account. *Note that Proton services lack many Linux clients (Drive, Pass…), forcing you to the web interface.
 They notably has little to no CLI tools.
 That's too bad, but it's not like there are many alternatives at that level of security and privacy.*